cs-joy/cpp-2a/cplusplus/arrays/contemplations/README.md

 ### Crux 84:
 P is one-dimensional array of integers.
 Write a C++ function to efficiently search for a data VAL from P. If VAL is present in the array then the function should return value 1 and 0 otherwise.

+### Crux 85:
+Write a menu driven C++ program with following option:

+a.
+Accept elements of an array

+b.
+Display elements of an array

+c.
+Sort the array using insertion sort method

+d.
+Sort the array using selection sort method

+e.
+Sort the array using bubble sort method

+Write C++ functions for all options.
+The functions should have two parameters name of the array and number of elements in the array.

+### Crux 86:
+Write a Program to find the union of two sorted arrays

+### Crux 87:
+Write a Program to insert an element in an array at a specific position

+### Crux 88:
+Write a Program to Calculate Average of Multiple Numbers Using Arrays

+### Crux 89:
+Find and print the summation of each even row in a 10x10 array of type float.

+### Crux 90:
+Find and print the summation of each odd column in a 10x10 array of type integer.

+### Crux 91:
+Find and print the summation of the elements that are under the secondary diagonal in a matrix of size 10x10 of type float.

+### Crux 92:
+### Crux 93:
+### Crux 94:
+### Crux 95:
+### Crux 96:
+### Crux 97:
+### Crux 98:
+### Crux 99:
+### Crux 100:

 ### References:
 - [cplusplus](https://www.cplusplus.com/doc/tutorial/arrays/)